 Gateway provides a wide variety of food options including breakfast, lunch, and snacks for all students through its own food service program.
 Menus and ordering information are located on our website.
 If parents do not want their child purchasing certain items, please notify the cafeteria to put a note on the child's account.
 Payments may be made to Orenda Education via check or online through PayPams.
 Parents and students are expected to keep their accounts at a positive balance.
-For accounts that have a negative balance, students may be given an alternative low cost meal option or may not be permitted to purchase food.
+For accounts that have a negative balance of more than \$10, students may be given an alternative low cost meal option and will not be permitted to purchase snacks or other a la carte items.
 Families that are experiencing financial difficulty should contact Gateway's administration for other arrangements and assistance.
-In lieu of participating in the National Breakfast Program, students eligible for free or reduced lunch are entitled to a free breakfast.